Redundancy: Get It Right!

 Firms go to great lengths to keep staff.
 Reality is often a mix of all options.

-Temporary changes to terms and conditions are needed when staff change the way they work.
-This should be agreed in writing and should specify the terms of the unpaid leave
+- Temporary changes to terms and conditions are needed when staff change the way they work.
+This should be agreed in writing and should specify the terms of the unpaid leave, if relevant.

 Calculating the cost